petyaracz/Racz2024b/Readme.md

 ## Discussion

-For the verbs, we get the best results by using overall, detailed similarity to everything, more or less.
+For the verbs, we get the best results by using overall similarity to everything, more or less.
 The ‘cselekszenek’ pattern is noisier than the ‘lakok’ pattern.
 This is probably because the former is pretty complicated on its own: some verbs never delete the last vowel, some always do, some do it in some exponents, some pairs differ in meaning, and some verbs actually vary in the same exponent with the same meaning.
 The test nonce verbs were like these.
 For the latter, the pattern is much simpler: it only happens in one exponent and a large number of verbs vary.

+For ‘cselekszenek’, the best model uses edit distance, for ‘lakok’, phonological distance.
+Note, however, that there is no massive difference in the accuracy of the phonology-based and the edit-distance based model for either variable pattern.

 For the noun pattern, people in the Wug task seem to have a pretty clear idea of what nouns are supposed to be doing, which they probably picked